Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 After completing the form, you will immediately receive your temporary password.
 You can then log in.
 Go to the Account Workspace to create a permanent password.
 You will also receive a confirmation email with additional helpful information.

 Your first month on Dedoose is FREE.
-After that, individual users pay $12.95/month; groups of 2 to 5 pay $10.95 per person/per month; and groups of 6 or more pay $8.95 per person/per month.
+After that, students are $12.95/month; individual users are $17.95/month; groups of 2 to 5 are $15.95 per person/month; and groups of 6 or more are $13.95 per person/month.
 At the end of your free 30 days, you will be prompted for a payment.
-You can change your pricing plan at any time via help from us at [email protected] and note that all are eligible for a 10% discount if paying in 6-month increments and 15% if paying annually.
+You will have a chance to change your pricing plan at that point via help from us at [email protected].

-Finally, for individual and small group accounts, charges apply only for monthly cycles when you are actively using your account.
+For individual and small accounts, charges apply only for monthly cycles when you are actively using your account.

 To log into Dedoose Projects: